casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 The application context of the music project is in the realm of generating melodies for real time music improvisations in a cinematic style, such as film and game music.

+## General Musical Data Patterns

+The data used for the model consists of musical material from the western musical traditions.
+Although developing through history, the fundamental building blocks of this music have persisted from Bach (18th Century) to contemporary popular music (music history reference).
+A selection of these are:

+(check out music informatics for references here)

+**Intervals**  : such as absolute value differences in the sequence (melodic intervals)

+*Scales* :

+*Modal* (Pease & Pulling, 2001) (Pease, T. 2004)

+**Melody** : A sequence of

+*Themes* :

+*Melodic Development* : Meta pattern     :relative value difference patterns that are repeated with different absolute values locally (thematic development)

+**Harmony** :

+*Chords*:      In monophonic (single melodies) these would often be "broken" in the sense that chord notes are played in sequence rather than simultaneously.

+*Harmonic Development/ Chord progression* :  meta patterns  for how these different types of relative value difference patterns alternate depending on their absolute values (harmonic development).

+*Rhythm*: On/off sequences in time.

 ## Models

 ### LSTM Recurrent Neural Networks for sequence generation